-- 1. External Moonlighting: Voluntary, compensated, medically-related work performed outside the institution where the resident is in training or at any of its related participating sites. - 2.
-Internal Moonlighting: Voluntary, compensated, medically-related work (not related with training requirements) performed within the institution in which the resident is in training or at any of its related participating sites.
+- 1. External Moonlighting: Voluntary, compensated, medically-related work performed outside the institution where the trainee is in training or at any of its related participating sites.
+Trainees are not covered under EMC's professional liability insurance program as the activity is outside the scope of EMC's employment.
+Trainees are responsible for their own professional liability coverage (either independently or through the entity for which the trainee is moonlighting), DEA licensure, Medicare (or other governmental) provider number and billing training, and licensure requirements by the California Medical Board, and any other requirements for clinical privileging at the employment site. - 2.
+Internal Moonlighting: Voluntary, compensated, medically-related work (not related with training requirements) performed within the institution in which the trainee is in training or at any of its related participating sites.
+This activity must be supervised by faculty and is not to exceed the level of clinical activity currently approved for the trainee.
+While performing internal moonlighting services, trainees are not to perform as independent practitioners.